rustviz/rustviz-tutorial/src/lifetime.md

 ## Lifetime Parameter - A More Complex Example

-Previous examples have equipped you with the basic methodology for reasoning out generic lifetime parameters, just as the borrow check does.
+Previous examples have equipped you with the basic methodology for reasoning out generic lifetimes.
 In this section, we will use lifetime parameters to construct a real-life problem-solver: a scheduler program that processes requests in a database.
 Let's dive in.

 ### Modeling Requests Using Structs